In Episode 15 of the Ticket 2 Blog podcast, I talked about things new creators should measure.

 Blog success metrics change over time.
 But measuring monthly creates a baseline from which you can make sound decisions. photo: dawid malecki

-My advice is to start out tracking just a few things once a month, slowly adding to the things you track as you realize more about what’s important to you.
-Once you’re used to tracking those things, you ‘ll have energy to add the “should track” things.
+My advice is to start out tracking just a few things once a month.
+Slowly add tracked variables as you realize more about what’s important to you.
+Eventually, the report will feel like no big deal.
+Then you ‘ll have energy to add the “should track” variables, as explained in the podcast episode

 Here’s an overview of the timeline I suggest: